Minthos/Sendario/Source/subparcollider/deformity.md

 When an impact is detected a stress analysis should be done to determine where the ship deforms as a result.
 It's not necessarily in the location that's hit.
 Especially if the hit point is a wheel or other movable part.

 "Boxoid" is not the best geometric object.
-I like the idea of parametric geometry but I want something slightly more flexible and generic.
+I like the idea of parametric geometry but I want something slightly more powerful.

 Beam:
  rod (different cross section profiles)